¶¡ÏãÔ°AV

 Next steps

-With the ideal space identified, ¶¡ÏãÔ°AV has retained the services of Michelle Fenton from Khôra Architecture + Interiors to facilitate two community engagement workshops to refine design choices appropriate for the space and discuss programming for the BSC.
-These workshops build on prior community engagement sessions with the Black Community facilitated by Michelle Fenton and Osob Mohammed.
+With the ideal space identified, ¶¡ÏãÔ°AV retained the services of Michelle Fenton from Khôra Architecture + Interiors to facilitate two community engagement workshops in August and October 2024 to refine design choices appropriate for the space and discuss programming for the BSC.
+These workshops built on prior community engagement sessions with the Black Community facilitated by Michelle Fenton and Osob Mohammed.

 The findings from the community engagement process will guide ¶¡ÏãÔ°AV in designing the space and developing BSC programs and services.